Araki language: Vowels

-Araki does not possess phonemic long vowels.
-Also, the language does not have phonemic diphthongs.
-However, strings of consecutive vowels are possible - indeed prevalent - in the language.
-In these cases, each vowel builds a separate syllable.
+Araki does not have phonemic long vowels or diphthongs.
+However, strings of consecutive vowels are possible, indeed prevalent, in the language.
+In these cases, each vowel belongs to a separate syllable.

+Historically, this system is conservative of the Proto-Oceanic vowel system as it can be reconstructed.

 Syllable structure and stress

 Most syllables in Araki are open (CV).
-Diachronic effects of word stress have led to the irregular loss of some syllables, and the creation of new phonotactic patterns of CVC and CCV, with many word-final consonants.
+Diachronic effects of word stress have led to the irregular loss of some syllables, and the creation of the new phonotactic patterns of CVC and CCV, with many word-final consonants, though not as pervasive compared to the Torres–Banks languages.
 Although a cluster of more than two consonants is impossible within a word, longer consonant clusters may appear in longer linguistic sequences.

-Word stress in Araki normally falls on the penultimate syllable, at least when the last syllable of the word is of the form -(C)V. A secondary stress may be heard on every second syllable toward the left of the word.
+Word stress in Araki normally falls on the penultimate syllable, at least when the last syllable of the word is of the form (C)V. A secondary stress may be heard on every second syllable toward the left of the word.
 Stress is assigned only after the lexeme has received all its affixes to form the whole phonological word.
 A process of final high vowel deletion (which is common in Vanuatu languages) does not affect the stress rule.

-Writing System
+Writing system

+After François (2002) proposed an initial system for the orthography, he later amended it in agreement with the community.
+The new orthography is indicated here:

-An older orthography used c for t͡ʃ, d for ɾ, r for r, and g for ŋ.
+The older orthography used c for t͡ʃ, d for ɾ, r for r, and g for ŋ.

 Grammar

-Araki syntax can be divided into an open set of lexemes, including nouns, adjectives, verbs, adjuncts, adverbs, numerals and demonstratives; and a closed set of morphemes, which are often monosyllabic clitics or affixes.
+Araki syntax can be divided into an open set of lexemes, including nouns, adjectives, verbs, adjuncts, adverbs, numerals and demonstratives, and a closed set of morphemes, which are often monosyllabic clitics or affixes.

 Word order

-The constituent order in Araki is strictly subject–verb–object (SVO).
-There is a clear formal boundary between the direct object - always internal to the predicate phrase, whether incorporated or not - and the oblique arguments: adverbs, prepositional phrases and indirect objects, which always appear outside the verb phrase.
+The sentence order in Araki is strictly subject–verb–object (SVO).
+There is a clear formal boundary between the direct object (always internal to the predicate phrase, whether incorporated or not) and the oblique arguments: adverbs, prepositional phrases and indirect objects (which always appear outside the verb phrase).

 Nouns

 As in many Oceanic languages, not only verbs but also nouns (as well as other syntactic categories) are predicative in Araki.
 Nouns differ from verbs in being directly predicative, which means that they do not have to be preceded by a subject clitic.
 Also, only nouns are able to refer directly to entities of the world, and make them arguments entering into larger sentence structures.

 Syntactically speaking, a noun can be either the subject of a sentence, the object of a transitive verb or the object of a preposition, all syntactic slots which are forbidden to verbs or adjectives.
-Proper names - place names and personal names - can be said to belong to the global category of nouns in Araki.
+Proper names, both place names and personal names, can be said to belong to the global category of nouns in Araki.